micahwoods/micahwoods.github.io/_posts/2017-09-13-three-ways-think-of-turfgrass-management.md

 ![mowing result Singapore](https://c1.staticflickr.com/5/4340/36388719233_5c97160541_b_d.jpg)

 Grass growing too fast is not ideal, nor is grass growing too slow.
-In the [*Short Grammar of Greenkeeping*](https://leanpub.com/short_grammar_of_greenkeeping), I wrote at length about the growth rate.
+In the [*Short Grammar of Greenkeeping*](https://leanpub.com/short_grammar_of_greenkeeping), I wrote about the growth rate, and about modifying the growing environment in the context of the growth rate.

 ### Maximizing the ratio between playing conditions and the work required to produce them